kundan466/kundan_er/README.md

 learning_dataset.csv is the dataset file

-attributes.py is the domain-based dcitionary
+attributes.py is the domain-based dictionary